xstudios/socialappframework/docs/saf_signed_request.md

 ###isPageAdmin()
 ####Returns: _bool_
-Allows you to determine if the current user is the page admin.
+Returns true if the current user is the page admin.
 Usage example:

     $saf->isPageAdmin();